TimDJTracey/hll-seed/README.md

 - Extract the zip file
 - Double click on `enable.bat` to run
 - Click the `More info` button on defender pop up
 > Why are you seeing this pop up?
-Because am not paying microsoft for a certificat to run this script
+Because am not paying microsoft for a certificate to run this script

 ![first](https://github.com/Craven73/hll-seed/assets/50681292/e02530fc-ebca-4e7b-968d-823681db9a2c)